Nevenall/svelte-app/docs/design.md

   book (book specific fonts, and styles keyed to #page)

 can we instruct parcel to fetch and http resources and to bundle them?

+## 9.29.2019

+got the book working pretty well. we can import the files as html and have the page comp render them.

+So, now the question is routing... there are lots of SPA options. abtract-state-routing for example, is a framework agnostic possiblity.
+But, we need to render a nav from the book then we need the page comp to react to nav events and load the correct page.
+So, I feel like we might need to do some hand rolled routing if its going to be a particular comp that is doing the thing.

+So, html5 history API is good for our out client side routing.
+Helps to keep the backbutton working well.

+Next, the service-worker.js that acts as a proxy, and might interact with client side routing or might no.

+Goals:
+1. we want client side routing for pages
+1. we want to use the history api so we don't need a #
+2. we want deep linking to specific headers to work.
+Ie, page#header.

+the service-worker only really needs to load the app in the background, though it might not even need to do that because we'll have a solid app package pre-compiled.

+So, initial request.